Kids' bedroom ideas should be both practical and stylish, and you are in the right place to find the perfect inspiration.

-We love this Ikea kid's bedroom idea, the colours are lovely but the pattern is fun and creative.
+We love this Ikea kid's bedroom idea, the colors are lovely but the pattern is fun and creative.
 You could definitely DIY this look too, just create the rainbow shape with masking tape and painting in between them with some lovely pastels.
-For more DIY ideas, including loads more fab kid's room ideas, check out our Ikea hacks feature.
+For more DIY ideas check out our Ikea hacks feature.

-Window treatments add the finishing touch to a room, pulling together a whole colour scheme in one sweep.
-Choose one that is bright and colourful but works with the rest of the decor.
-See more kids' room window treatments in our guide.
+Window treatments add the finishing touch to a room, pulling together a whole color scheme in one sweep.
+Choose one that is bright and colorful but works with the rest of the decor.
+See more window treatment for children's bedrooms in our guide.